talkowski-lab/cnv-validation/README.md

 Copyright (c) 2022 Talkowski Lab and The Broad Institute of M.I.T. and Harvard
 Contact: [Alba Sanchis-Juan](mailto:asanchis-juan@mgh.harvard.edu)

-SV aggregation team: Ryan Collins, Jack Fu, Isaac Wong, Alba Sanchis-Juan and Harrison Brand on behalf of the Talkowski Laboratory
+Contributors: Alba Sanchis-Juan and Emma Pierce-Hoffman on behalf of the Talkowski Laboratory